VariaMosORG/VariaMos/plugins/circle/Readme.md

 - Verify that the model allows you to create circles.
 - Congratulations, plugin installed.

+# Unistall
+- Remove the src/assets/js/custom_models/circle/ folder and that's it.

 # Autor
 - Daniel Correa (dcorreab@eafit.edu.co)